FreeMasen/rust-now/src/chapter_2.3.md

     println!("x: {}, y: {}", x, y);
 }
 ```
+$notes$
+Example 1
+- Blue ('b) line is the lifetime for all of main
+- x lives for all of 'b
+- Red ('a) is the lifetime of y
+  - y is a reference to x
+  - 'a cannot outlive 'b, ever
+- Both 'a and 'b end at the end of main
+$notes-end$

 $web-only$
 Above is the same example from before, this time with some notation on where the two lifetimes start and end. lifetime `'b` begins at the start of the `main` function while lifetime `'a` starts when `y` borrows `x`; both of these lifetimes end at the bottom of `main`.